Jonhory/flutter_swiper_plus/README.md

 ```

 - The `CustomLayoutOption` is designed to describe animations.
-It is very easy to specify every state of items in Swiper, like this👇：
+It is very easy to specify every state of items in Swiper, like this👇:

 ```
 new CustomLayoutOption(